mysql-net/MySqlConnector/docs/content/connection-options.md

   <tr id="CertificateThumbprint">
     <td>Certificate Thumbprint, CertificateThumbprint</td>
     <td></td>
-    <td>Specifies which certificate should be used from the Certificate Store specified in the setting above.
+    <td>Specifies which certificate should be used from the certificate store specified in the setting above.
 This option must be used to indicate which certificate in the store should be used for authentication.</td>
   </tr>
   <tr id="TlsCipherSuites">
     <td>TLS Cipher Suites,TlsCipherSuites</td>
     <td></td>
-    <td>Specifies which TLS cipher suites may be used during TLS negotiation.
+    <td>The TLS cipher suites which may be used during TLS negotiation.
 The default value (the empty string) allows the OS to determine the TLS cipher suites to use; this is the recommended setting.
 Otherwise, specify a comma-delimited list of <a href="https://docs.microsoft.com/en-us/dotnet/api/system.net.security.tlsciphersuite"><code>TlsCipherSuite</code> enum values</a> to allow just those cipher suites.
 (This option is only supported on Linux when using .NET Core 3.1 or .NET 5.0 or later.)</td>
   </tr>
   <tr id="TlsVersion">
     <td>TLS Version, TlsVersion, Tls-Version</td>
     <td></td>
-    <td>Specifies which TLS versions may be used during TLS negotiation.
+    <td>The TLS versions which may be used during TLS negotiation.
 The default value of <code>null</code> allows the OS to determine the TLS version to use (see <a href="https://docs.microsoft.com/en-us/dotnet/framework/network-programming/tls" title="Transport Layer Security (TLS) best practices with the .NET Framework">documentation</a>); this is the recommended setting.
 Otherwise, to restrict the versions that can be used, specify a comma-delimited list of versions taken from the following: <code>TLS 1.0</code>, <code>TLS 1.1.</code>, <code>TLS 1.2</code>, <code>TLS 1.3</code>.
 (This option allows each version to be specified in a few different formats: <code>Tls12</code>, <code> Tlsv1.2</code>, <code>TLS 1.2</code>, <code>Tls v1.2</code>; they are treated equivalently.)</td>
   </tr>
 </table>